 Because this is your journey, it's up to you to decide which travel topic best suits you.
 Whether it’s art, nature, sports or politics – it’s your interests, talents and inclinations that matter.
 Tell us in your application what it is that connects you to your topic and what links your chosen country to it.
-If you choose an artistic or craft project, you can also create a piece of art or craft instead of a written project report.
-If you want to do this, please tell us about your experiences and background knowledge in this field.
+Depending on your topic, you can also create a piece of art or craft instead of a written project report or choose an alternative way of documentation.
+If you want to do this, please let us know what you have in mind and tell us about your experiences and background knowledge in this field.
 This also applies to photo documentations.
 As the topic of the journey should serve your personal development, we reject topics on principle which only seek to deepen the field of study.

 If your application is shortlisted, you will no longer be on your own in the further preparation of your trip.
 You will be supported and personally mentored by a person who has extensive experience with zis journeys.
 They will give you tips, answer your questions and, ultimately, approve your scholarship as soon as your plans have matured.

 As soon as you‘ve started your journey, you’ll have to stand on your own two feet.
 You’ll organise your time, manage your expenses and find your contacts.
 Your topic will be your key to the country and its people.
 You will gather impressions and experiences and visit people who have something to say about your topic.
 You'll see how it's possible to immerse yourself in the culture of your host country in only 4 weeks.
 Your travel diary, in which you’ll capture your daily impressions, will be your constant companion.